Parkland students brand firearm ban during Pence speech as NRA hypocrisy

 Jennifer Baker, an NRA spokesperson, reiterated to ABC News that this is "standard protocol" for an event featuring the vice president.
 Attendees are "not under NRA jurisdiction" during Pence's speech, she said.
 "This is the Secret Service."

-Marjory Stoneman student David Hogg responded Sunday by posting a link to a MoveOn.org petition calling for the vice president to cancel his speech entirely, which is set for Friday.
+Stoneman Douglas student David Hogg responded Sunday by posting a link to a MoveOn.org petition calling for the vice president to cancel his speech entirely, which is set for Friday.
 The petition has 45,739 signatures towards it 50,000 goal.

 Demand Mike Pence cancel his speech to the NRA convention on May 4 https://t.co/IBgOohJg0K @moveon— David Hogg (@davidhogg111) April 29, 2018